 In May-June 2022 I delivered a short course on happiness in literature as part of the Recovery Learning programme offered by the Devon Recovery Library: Literature and Happiness (devonrlc.co.uk) This course builds on some reading group sessions I chaired in 2016.

 Contribution to discipline

 In 2015 I organised an interdisciplinary workshop on 'Reading for Happiness: Mind and Memory' with my colleague Dr Johanna Harris.
 The workshop brought together academics from across English, psychology, theology, medicine and neuroscience to discuss the phenomenon of 'therapeutic reading'.
 Details of the workshop can be found here: https://regionalmedicalhumanities.wordpress.com/2015/01/30/reading-for-happiness-mind-and-memory

 I grew up in Northampton, and went to Northampton High School For Girls.
 I then studied as an undergraduate and a postgraduate at the University of Oxford, gaining my first degree from Pembroke College before going on to complete my M St and D Phil at Linacre College.
 In 2009 I was elected to a (non-stipendiary)Junior Research Fellowship at Linacre College.
 From 2007 onwards I taught for a range of Oxford colleges and visiting student schemes, and in 2011-2012 I held a teaching lectureship at Christ Church, Oxford.
-I joined Exeter as a lecturer in September 2012, and was promoted to Senior Lecturer in 2018.
+I joined Exeter as a Lecturer in September 2012, and was promoted to Senior Lecturer in 2018.